-The term low-level concern does not mean that something is insignificant.
-A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that:
+The term low-level concern does not mean that it is insignificant.
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the setting may have acted in a way that:

-- is inconsistent with the Staff Code of Conduct, including inappropriate conduct outside of work and - does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO.
+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO.

-The purpose of reporting low-level concerns is to create and embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the Staff Code of Conduct are lived, monitored and reinforced constantly by all staff.
+The purpose of reporting low-level concerns is to create and embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff Code of Conduct are lived, monitored and reinforced constantly by all staff.

-Witley C of E Infant School is committed to creating an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation.
+The school seeks to create an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation.

-Reports should be made to the DSL (or Chair of Governors where the concern is about the Headteacher) in a timely manner.
-If the Headteacher has any doubt as to whether the information which has been shared about the individual as a low-level concern in fact meets the harm threshold, they will consult with the LADO.
+Reports of low-level concerns should be made to the DSL in a timely manner.
+If the DSL has any doubt as to whether the information which has been shared about the individual as a low-level concern in fact meets the harm threshold, they will consult with the LADO.